 As mentioned previously, the JCCU arranges an industrial tour during the Easter vacation.
-Although recent visits have been unable to proceed due to the pandemic, previous destinations have included Poland, Canada, Sweden, China, the south of France and the most recent tour was to Singapore.
+Previous destinations have included Canada, Sweden, the south of France, Singapore and the most recent tour was to China.
 All of these tours were very enjoyable, as well as being extremely valuable in terms of the scientific and technical experience gained.
 The Department is keen to encourage further such initiatives.
 Suggestions should be made via the JCCU.
 Reports and photographs from recent industrial tours can be viewed at www.materials.ox.ac.uk/teaching/tour.html.